MakerThornhill/Syma_X5C_servo/README.md

  *******************************************************************

-  Detecting the camera signal was adapted from a 'hold button' sketch at http://playground.arduino.cc/Code/HoldButton
+  Detecting the camera signal was adapted from a ['hold button' sketch](http://playground.arduino.cc/Code/HoldButton)

   Other bits and pieces were found in the Arduino forums